Select Page

 After the Companions, numerous Tabi‘een (successors) and early Imams also held that wiping over non-leather socks (jawrab) is permissible.
 This includes:

 Some of these scholars did stipulate conditions like thickness, waterproofing, or the ability of the sock to remain in place.
-However, the author clarifies that such stipulations are “طردی” (secondary) and do not affect the essential legality of wiping over socks.
+However, these conditions are procedural and do not affect the core ruling.

 Anecdotal Evidence from Imam Abu Hanifa